khaledprofessional/open-webui-shell/readme.md

 Open WebUI Shell is an Electron-based desktop wrapper that bridges a web-based AI interface with a native Windows experience.

-It is designed to feel fast, integrated, and native when running local AI models such as `gemma3:4b`.
+It is designed to feel fast, integrated, and native when running local AI models.

 > [!NOTE]
 > This project is a desktop **wrapper**, not a reimplementation of Open WebUI.